mmcintyre1/its-my-notes/2021/June/designing_data_intensive_applications/chapter_2.md

 - XML databases appeared in early 2000's but only have niche audience
 - much of the current web is based on relational model
 - *impedance mismatch* - a borrowed electronics term which can refer to the need for a translation layer to take objects generated from object-oriented paradigms and write to a relational model
   - Object-relational mapping (ORM) frameworks like ActiveRecord, Hibernate, SQLAlchemy might reduce boilerplate code for that translation layer, but they don't hide it completely

 ### Document Model
-- use cases for 'NoSQL'
+- use cases for 'NoSQL':
   - need for greater scalability, including for very large datasets or very high write throughput
   - preference for free and open source software
   - specialized query operations not well supported by relational model
   - frustration with restrictiveness of relational schemas, and desire for more expressive and dynamic data model
 - *polyglot persistence*: many future use cases might employ document and relational models

 ### Graph Model
 - graph consists of two objects:
   - *vertices* (aka *nodes* or *entities*)
   - *edges* (aka *relationships* or *arcs*)
+- several different implementations of graph model, including property graph, triple-stores, semantic web

 #### property graph
 - implemented by Neo4j, Titan, and InfiniteGraph (among others)